Live Streaming vs. Podcasting: What Broadcasters Need to Know

 4. Make it Interactive

-One of the best ways to keep your listeners engaged is by giving them a voice on your show.
+One of the top ways to keep your listeners engaged is by giving them a voice on your show.
 Ask listeners to provide thoughts and opinions on a topic before you record your episode.
 You can also host Q&A sessions to get your listeners involved.

 Put submission boxes on your social media platforms or website, or instruct your followers to submit questions and comments via email or direct message.
 Make sure to let your listeners know whether their input will be anonymous or credited because this could affect how much they share or the type of questions that they ask.